 From an ancient perspective, a pale, sun-deprived face represented wealth.
-It was the face of someone confined in a dreary castle waited on by countless servants.
-Such as status symbol was the face that some even went as far as to apply a white powder to hit the point home and allude to vast riches.
+It was the face of someone confined in a dreary castle, waited on by countless servants.
+Such as status symbol was a pale face that some even went as far as to apply a white powder to hit the point home and allude to vast riches.
 On the flip side, a tanned face indicated a hard laborer of impoverished means.

 This trend was so popular that it was even addressed in several late-19th Century studies.